Black and Tan Irish Mac and Cheddar

 Place remaining butter in a large saute pan over medium heat and stir in bread crumbs, stir until golden brown, stir in bacon crumbles.
 Spread mixture over top of macaroni.
 Garnish with cilantro or sage leaves.

-Recipe courtesy Autumn Clements, Amelia Island, FL
+Recipe courtesy of Autumn Clements, Amelia Island, FL